KanayaPatel/Valuation-Project/README.md

 <img width="2558" height="1271" alt="image" src="https://github.com/user-attachments/assets/5c7a5750-754c-44bd-899f-fa0c29c36b4e" />

 If you wish to go back to the previous page at any time, there is always a button in the top left corner that will take you back to the previous page.
 After reading, click the "Get Started" button at the bottom of the screen.
-It will take you to a page to where the magic happens:
+It will take you to the main page where predictions are made:

 <img width="2558" height="1272" alt="image" src="https://github.com/user-attachments/assets/34881689-235b-4134-a1da-5f13117aa0fb" />